-Figure 18-6: EDCAF with full-duplex voice calls and multiple TCP downloads
+Figure 18-6: Network set up for studying the EDCAF with full-duplex voice calls and multiple TCP downloads Network Setup

-- AP and STA operate in EDCAF mode - There is no error in all wired and wireless links
+- AP and STA operate in EDCAF mode. - There is no error in all wired and wireless links.

-- 10 TCP downloads from N to WN1 through WN11 - o TCP full buffer (or saturated case) download from $N \to WN$ .
-The saturation is generated by using a CBR application with Packet Size of 1460 B and Inter packet arrival time of 1000 $\mu s$ .
-Since this generation rate is higher than the Wi-fi link it rate as a saturated (full buffer) TCP flow is achieved. - UDP Voice calls from N to $WN{11+i}$ with i being incremented. - Each voice call in NetSim is modelled as 2 one-way voice applications - o $WN_i \rightarrow N$ and $N \rightarrow WN_i$ . $WN_i$ represent wireless node i, while N represents the wired node or remote host. - o Each G.711 at 64 Kbps.
+- 10 TCP downloads from N to WN1 through WN11 - TCP full buffer (or saturated case) download from N → WN.
+The saturation is generated by using a CBR application with Packet Size of 1460 B and Inter packet arrival time of 1000 μs.
+Since this generation rate is higher than the Wi-fi link it rate as a saturated (full buffer) TCP flow is achieved. - UDP Voice calls from N to WN{11+i} with i being incremented. - Each voice calls in NetSim is modelled as 2 one-way voice applications

+- \circ $WN_i \to N$ and $N \to WN_i$.
+WN_i represent wireless node i, while N represents the wired node or remote host. - o Each G.711 at 64 Kbps.